 It all started on April 27, 2017.
 It was a sunny day in Seattle and I remember it so vividly as if it were yesterday.
-Real + Vibrant was just starting to pick up and I was making nowhere near a full-time living yet and quickly draining every penny I had ever saved.
+Real + Vibrant was just starting to pick up, I had just finished my Rouxbe plant-based professional cooking course, and was making nowhere near a full-time living yet and quickly draining every penny I had ever saved.

 I looked down at my laptop and saw an email pop up from Sasquatch Books with a subject line “vegan cookbook.”
 My heart pounded as I read the words from my future editor, Susan Roxborough.
 She had found me on Instagram and wanted to see if I had ever considered writing a cookbook.

 The next day, Susan and I jumped on a call and I immediately knew this was a great opportunity to serve my readers.
 I can’t explain the emotions I felt after putting the phone down that day.
 Filled with gratitude, I was in pure awe at how the most unexpected opportunities can arrive at our doorstep (in my case, in my inbox) when we least expect it.